Enterprise Bridges into Enterprise Intelligence Architecture

 Existing disciplines can show that an organisation has governance.

-Arqua asks whether governance survives contact with execution.
+Arqua asks whether governance survives the institutional intelligence chain and remains valid at execution.

 ↓